New Zealand National Airways Corporation: Lodestar crash

-On 18 March 1949, NAC Lockheed Lodestar ZK-AKX Keruru, crashed in the Tararua Ranges near Waikanae while approaching Paraparaumu Airport at the end of a flight from Auckland killing all 15 on board.
-The pilot was deemed to become disoriented in low cloud.
+On 18 March 1949, NAC Lockheed Lodestar ZK-AKX Kereru, flying from Auckland, flew into terrain in the foothills of the Tararua Ranges above Peka Peka while approaching Paraparaumu Airport, killing all 13 passengers and 2 crew on board.
+The pilot was deemed to have become disoriented in low cloud.
 Once again blame was given to a lack of navigational radio beacons in New Zealand.
 This crash was the worst aviation disaster in New Zealand until the Kaimai Range crash in 1963.

-The wreckage still remains at the crash site, with the exception of the tail section which was recovered intact in 1988 and taken to the Air Force Museum at Wigram Air Force Base in Christchurch, New Zealand to complete the restoration of Lockheed Hudson NZ2013 for static display.
+Portions of the wreckage still remain at the crash site though much of the airframe, including a nearly-intact tail section, were recovered by Defence personnel in 1988.
+The parts were taken to the Air Force Museum of New Zealand at Wigram in Christchurch to assist in the restoration of Lockheed Hudson NZ2013 for static display.

 Raumati Beach crash landing

-On 22 May 1954, NAC DC-3, ZK-AQT Piere operating as Flight 152 from Christchurch crash landed on Kohutuhutu Rd in the beachside settlement of Raumati Beach when approaching Paraparaumu Airport on short finals.
+On 22 May 1954, NAC Douglas DC-3 ZK-AQT Piere operating as Flight 152 from Christchurch crash landed on Kohutuhutu Rd in the beachside settlement of Raumati Beach when approaching Paraparaumu Airport on short finals.
 Of the 26 people on board, 23 survived.
 The pilot, Captain Bill Pettet, managed to get the passenger door open before the fire reached it.
 Three unaccompanied infant children died.
 NAC was subsequently ordered to have a stewardess on board all DC-3 flights with unaccompanied children under 12 years of age.
 The crash was caused by fuel starvation, the wrong fuel line cutover switch had been activated.
 The engines failed to restart, the aircraft hit macrocarpa trees and plunged onto the road below Dr. Stevenson-Wright's house.
 Miraculously the fuselage rested right in the middle of the road without further collision but the wreck burst into flames.
 The doctor and his visitors ran to the passengers' aid and all but the infants walked out relatively unharmed.
 The doctor and his visitors had been enjoying a coffee break while looking out to sea when they saw the plane heading straight for them.
 They were saved by the trees.